 Rebecca is co-hiring partner for Irell & Manella LLP’s Newport Beach office and an active member of the firm’s Pro Bono Committee.
 In addition, she has devoted a significant amount of time to the community.
 The Laguna Beach City Council has appointed Rebecca to various advisory committees since 2011.
 She currently serves as the elected vice chairperson on the city’s View Restoration Committee, which adjudicates view claims submitted by property owners to restore pre-existing views that are alleged to be significantly impaired by vegetation.
-Prior to that, Rebecca served two terms on the Parking, Transportation and Circulation Committee (including as the elected chairperson of the committee in 2015) and also participated in the inaugural class of Leadership Laguna in 2016.

 - Mobile Telecommunication, LLC (M Tel) v.
 Juniper Networks, Inc. (E.D.
 Tex./D. Del.).
 Represented Juniper in a multidistrict patent litigation in which MTel asserted three patents relating to Wi-Fi technology.
 Prior to suing Juniper, MTel had obtained a multimillion-dollar jury verdict on some of the same patents against a different defendant.
 MTel originally brought its claims against Juniper in the U.S. District Court for the Eastern District of Texas, but the case was transferred to the U.S. District Court for the District of Delaware after Juniper and several other defendants successfully petitioned to have the cases consolidated in a multidistrict litigation in Delaware.
 After being transferred to Delaware, Juniper secured a favorable claim construction order, which prompted MTel to agree to dismiss one of the patents with prejudice and stipulate to noninfringement and invalidity of the two remaining patents.
 Rebecca argued before the MDL Panel and at the claim construction hearing.
 The case settled while on appeal.